 Alternatively, disposable plastic loops and needles may be used for culture work where electric incinerators or gas flames are not available.
 The loops are semi-quantitative and can be used for counting bacteria.
 Continuous flame gas burners should not be used in biological safety cabinets.

-These burners can produce turbulence which disturbs the protective airflow patterns of the cabinet.
+These burners can produce turbulence that disturbs the protective airflow patterns of the cabinet.
 Additionally, the heat produced by the continuous flame may damage the HEPA filter.
 If a gas burner must be used, one with a pilot light should be selected.

 Good housekeeping in laboratories is essential to reduce risks and protect the integrity of biological experiments.
 Routine housekeeping must be relied upon to provide work areas free of significant sources of contamination.
 Housekeeping procedures should be based on the highest degree of risk to which personnel and experimental integrity may be subjected.

-Laboratory personnel are responsible for cleaning laboratory benches, equipment and areas that require specialized technical knowledge.
+Laboratory personnel are responsible for cleaning laboratory benches, equipment, and areas that require specialized technical knowledge.

 Additional laboratory housekeeping concerns include:

-- Keeping the laboratory neat and free of clutter; surfaces should be clean and free of infrequently used chemicals, glassware and equipment.
+- Keeping the laboratory neat and free of clutter; surfaces should be clean and free of infrequently used chemicals, glassware, and equipment.

-- Access to sinks, eyewashes, emergency showers and fire extinguishers must not be blocked.
+- Access to sinks, eyewashes, emergency showers, and fire extinguishers must not be blocked.

 - Providing a workplace that is free of physical hazards; aisles and corridors should be free of tripping hazards.

-- Attention should be paid to electrical safety, especially as it relates to the use of extension cords, proper grounding of equipment, avoidance of overloaded electrical circuits and avoidance of the creation of electrical hazards in wet areas.
+- Attention should be paid to electrical safety, especially as it relates to the use of extension cords, proper grounding of equipment, avoidance of overloaded electrical circuits, and avoidance of the creation of electrical hazards in wet areas.

-- Removing unnecessary items on floors, under benches or in corners.
+- Removing unnecessary items on floors, under benches, or in corners.